 Settling into sales in my hometown or buying a crumbly old mud brick cottage in a country whose language I didn’t speak?

 See, it turns out that I do have my own version of What Matters.
 The Roolz.
 Whatever you want to call it.
 I’ve made huge, scary decisions based on a hunch, on a conversation with my ten-year old self.
 Hey dudette.
 Long time no see.
 How’s Fido Dido?
 Cool with this?
 Draw me a picture, then.
-Sometimes I’ve even talked with my husband about it, and once we actually made a list.
+Sometimes I’ve even talked with my ex-husband about it, and once we actually made a list.
 I know, wild.

 What matters to me is …

 The same things that mattered to me when I was ten.
 But I’m no revolutionary.
 I’m lucky enough to be able to work from wherever I am in the world, but I’m not location independent because I get cheap thrills packing the forty three items which make up my sorry existence into a minimalist rucksack and instagramming soy lattes in hipster cafes.
 I’m ‘location independent’ because I want to be able to eat a breakfast of home grown eggs and strawberries in my nightie in my garden at eleven o clock in the morning.
-With my kids and my husband.
+With my kids.
 On plates that have travelled around the world, accompanied by a favourite red bowl, an old comfy blanket and hairy pits if I want.
 Isn’t this internet contraption flipping marvellous?
 I mean, isn’t it blooming wonderful?